 - Be off anti-depressants or anti-anxiety medication for 12 months

 Your surrogacy professional will work with you and the intended parents’ fertility clinic to arrange any necessary medical screenings.
-These will confirm that you meet all the necessary surrogacy requirements for a successful surrogate pregnancy.
-When the screenings will take place in your surrogacy process will depend on your surrogacy professional’s program.
+These will confirm that you meet all the necessary surrogacy requirements for a successful gestational pregnancy.
+When the screenings will take place in your surrogacy process will depend on your professional’s program.

 Psychological Requirements for Surrogacy: